Port of Harlingen Accident Attorneys

 Unlike some of the Texas ports designed for large vessels such as the Port of Beaumont or Calhoun Port Authority, the Port of Harlingen is a shallow port designed for barges.
 With close proximity to transportation stations that go to important hubs like Corpus Christi and Great Lakes, this is an important port for industry in the region.
-In fact, did you know that this port imports 70% of refined petroleum?
-This is a huge contributor to what makes South Texas tick.
-The channel is 125 feet wide but only 12 feet deep.
-The port also comes equipped with more than 150 acres of sites made available to industrial firms that can greatly benefit from the location of the port.

-Arnold & Itkin is prepared to work with clients who live in the Harlingen and Cameron County areas who have become injured while working at the Port of Harlingen.
+Arnold & Itkin is prepared to work with clients who live in the Harlingen and Cameron County areas who have become injured while working at or near the Port of Harlingen.
 The residents of this area are likely highly involved in the maritime industry, and our firm understands that these workers need representation.
 We are proud to fight for the rights of injured offshore workers.
 In the event that you are injured in Harlingen at the port, call our firm.

 If you have been injured while working at the Port of Harlingen, you need to be aware of your rights as an offshore or harbor worker.
 Many times, workers will miss out on deserved compensation because they were not aware that they were entitled to a claim.
 If this is the case, then let our firm be the firm that informs you.
-Arnold & Itkin is passionate about the rights of injured offshore workers and want to speak with you if you have been injured in any way while doing your job.
+Arnold & Itkin is passionate about the rights of injured offshore workers and wants to speak with you if you have been injured in any way while doing your job.
 We will fight for you to receive the benefits and resources that are rightfully yours.